 In addition to the VodPlacementInfo element(s), the VodOpportunityInfo element contains the following attributes:

-VodEventPackage.VodSessionInfo.VodPlacementInfo@breakType – opportunityType of the opportunity relating to the event from Response
+VodEventPackage.VodSessionInfo.TitleInfo.
+VodOpportunityInfo@opportunityType – opportunityType of the opportunity relating to the event from Response (Slate, Pre-roll, Mid-roll, Post-roll, Interstitial)

-VodEventPackage.VodSessionInfo.VodPlacementInfo @opportunityType – the type of ad content (Slate, Ad) of the opportunity relating to the event from Response
+VodEventPackage.VodSessionInfo.
+TitleInfo.
+VodOpportunityInfo@placementOpportunityRef – GUID for the opportunity specific to this session.

-VodEventPackage.VodSessionInfo.VodPlacementInfo @sessionBreakSequence – pogroupindex of the opportunity of the related event.
+VodEventPackage.VodSessionInfo.
+TitleInfo.
+VodOpportunityInfo@sessionBreakSequence – pogroupindex of the opportunity of the related event.

-VodEventPackage.VodSessionInfo.VodPlacementInfo @sessionOpportunitySequence – the sequential enumeration of the opportunity of the related event across breaks.
+VodEventPackage.VodSessionInfo.
+TitleInfo.
+VodOpportunityInfo@sessionOpportunitySequence – the sequential enumeration of the opportunity of the related event across breaks.

-VodEventPackage.VodSessionInfo.VodPlacementInfo @maxDuration – the maximum aggregate duration of all placements for an opportunity (from Request).
+VodEventPackage.VodSessionInfo.
+TitleInfo.
+VodOpportunityInfo@maxDuration – the maximum aggregate duration of all placements for an opportunity (from Request).

-VodEventPackage.VodSessionInfo.VodPlacementInfo @maxPlacements – the maximum number of placements for the opportunity related to the event (from Request).
+VodEventPackage.VodSessionInfo.
+TitleInfo.
+VodOpportunityInfo@maxPlacements – the maximum number of placements for the opportunity related to the event (from Request).

-VodEventPackage.VodSessionInfo.VodPlacementInfo @breakOpportunitySequence - the sequence of the opportunity scoped by the break (POGROUPINDEX) (from Response)
+VodEventPackage.VodSessionInfo.
+TitleInfo.
+VodOpportunityInfo@breakOpportunitySequence - the sequence of the opportunity scoped by the break (POGROUPINDEX) (from Response)

 In addition to the VisitResult element(s), the VodPlacementInfo element contains the following attributes:

-VodEventPackage.VodSessionInfo @adAssetPEID – Bundle.Bundle.Placement.AssetReference@peid executed
+VodEventPackage.VodSessionInfo.TitleInfo.
+VodOpportunityInfo.VodPlacementInfo@adAssetPEID – Bundle.Bundle.Placement.AssetReference@peid executed

-VodEventPackage.VodSessionInfo @adAssetEPSID – Bundle.Bundle.Placement.AssetReference@epsid executed
+VodEventPackage.VodSessionInfo.TitleInfo.
+VodOpportunityInfo.VodPlacementInfo @adAssetEPSID – Bundle.Bundle.Placement.AssetReference@epsid executed

-VodEventPackage.VodSessionInfo @adAssetPAID – PAID of the ad executed by the delivery system.
+VodEventPackage.VodSessionInfo.TitleInfo.
+VodOpportunityInfo.VodPlacementInfo @adAssetPAID – PAID of the ad executed by the delivery system.

-VodEventPackage.VodSessionInfo.VodPlacementInfo @breakPlacementSequence – the sequence of the placement scoped by the break (POGROUPINDEX) (from Response)
+VodEventPackage.VodSessionInfo.TitleInfo.
+VodOpportunityInfo.VodPlacementInfo@breakPlacementSequence – the sequence of the placement scoped by the break (POGROUPINDEX) (from Response)

-VodEventPackage.VodSessionInfo.VodPlacementInfo @opportunityPlacementSequence - the sequence of the placement scoped by the opportunity (POGROUPINDEX) (from Response)
+VodEventPackage.VodSessionInfo.TitleInfo.VodOpportunityInfo.VodPlacementInfo @opportunityPlacementSequence - the sequence of the placement scoped by the opportunity (POGROUPINDEX) (from Response)

-VodEventPackage.VodSessionInfo.VodPlacementInfo @isFirst – will be "true" if the event represents a placement in the 1st position of a break (at times determined from Response, at times dependent on execution)
+VodEventPackage.VodSessionInfo.
+TitleInfo.
+VodOpportunityInfo.VodPlacementInfo @isFirst – will be "true" if the event represents a placement in the 1st position of a break (at times determined from Response, at times dependent on execution)

-VodEventPackage.VodSessionInfo.VodPlacementInfo @isLast – will be "true" if the event represents a placement in the last position of a break at times determined from Response, at times dependent on execution)
+VodEventPackage.VodSessionInfo.
+TitleInfo.VodOpportunityInfo.VodPlacementInfo @isLast – will be "true" if the event represents a placement in the last position of a break at times determined from Response, at times dependent on execution)

 Each VodSessionInfo, VodOpportunityInfo, and VodPlacementInfo elements may contain the ErrorStatus.ErrorAlert element.
 Each of these contains;